ryan3738/compassionate-care-site/README.md

-This is a NextJs website for Frasers Gourmet Hideaway
+This is a NextJs website for Compassionate Care